Tennis Club Membership circa 1925

 In 1949 calor gas lighting was installed in the club pavillion. the pavilion at that time was located in the practice wall area by the Priory Courts.

-Collingwood Tennis Club will be 100 years old in 2021.
+Collingwood Lawn Tennis Club was 100 years old in 2021.

 The membership of the club in 1976 was 92.